The Jimi Hendrix House

 This is another part of Golden Gate Park that was an important spot during the Summer of Love.
 Located at the east end of the park, Hippie Hill was the place to be if you wanted to listen to live music by Janis Joplin, Jimi Hendrix, Jefferson Airplane and others.
 It was also a great spot for drum circles.
 If that’s still your thing, the best time to visit is April 20, during the 420 in the Park celebration every year.
 For the most part, Hippie Hill is a peaceful place to relax and imagine yourself back in the days of the psychedelic Summer of Love.

-Psychedelic History Museum
+The Psychedelic History Museum

 Buena Vista Park

 Golden Gate Park may be the largest park near Haight-Ashbury, but it's not the only one.
 Buena Vista Park has been around for 150 years, which means it also lived through the Summer of Love.
-In particular, hippies considered this park a great spot to hang out and even live.
+In particular, hippies considered this park a great spot to hang out and live.
 These days, it's perfect for anyone who wants a great view of San Francisco while soaking up the Summer of Love spirit.

 The Red Victorian